Content Marketing 11 min read

 1. YouTube Search Filters

-As a veteran SEO company, we’ve come to understand that sometimes the simplest tools are the best.
+As a veteran SEO service company, we’ve come to understand that sometimes the simplest tools are the best.
 So what better way to optimize your video than through one of the biggest video platforms’ search bar?

 If you already have videos or are planning to create one based on a specific topic then using your keyword and plugging it on your YouTube search bar is a good way to spot competitors.

 Analyze and compare how competitors use the keywords, frame their titles, write their descriptions, and what tags they use.
-More than those factors, watch the video and take note of their executions— the flow or outline of their video, the visuals they used, down to their background music, and even use of subtitles.
+More than those on-page SEO checklist factors, watch the video and take note of their executions— the flow or outline of their video, the visuals they used, down to their background music, and even use of subtitles.

 Take note of all the details and jot them down to find out why they are highly ranked and watched.
 It’s also a good benchmark to keep in mind during your video conceptualization and production.